-Long Dense Resumes - greater than 2 pages
+6) Long & Dense Resumes - greater than 2 pages

 - Recruiters are only reviewing the last 5-8 years of your career, 10 tops.
-Keep it short! - If you are a recent graduate with limited professional work experience, your resume should be only one page. - Remember, a resume is simply a marketing piece, it must be short, concise, and hit the "hot buttons" of the employer. - Use blunt, paraphrased bullet points. - Use appropriate amounts of "white space" to help guide your reader.
+Keep it short! - Remember, a resume is simply a marketing piece, it must be short, concise, and hit the "hot buttons" of the employer -- generally aim for one page in length. - Use blunt, paraphrased bullet points. - Use appropriate amounts of "white space" to help guide your reader.